EconPapers

 No 16533, NBER Working Papers from National Bureau of Economic Research, Inc

-Abstract: We reassess the effect of state and federal minimum wages on U.S. earnings inequality, attending to two issues that appear to bias earlier work: violation of the assumed independence of state wage levels and state wage dispersion, and errors-in-variables that inflate impact estimates via an analogue of the well known division bias problem.
-We find that erosion of the real minimum wage raises inequality in the lower tail of the wage distribution (the 50/10 wage ratio), but the impacts are typically less than half as large as those reported in the literature and are almost negligible for males.
-Nevertheless, the estimated effects of the minimum wage on points of the wage distribution extend to wage percentiles where the minimum is nominally non-binding, implying spillovers.
-We structurally estimate these spillovers and show that their relative importance grows as the nominal minimum wage becomes less binding.
-Subsequent analysis underscores, however, that spillovers and measurement error (absent spillovers) have similar implications for the effect of the minimum on the shape of the lower tail of the measured wage distribution.
+Abstract: We reassess the effect of state and federal minimum wages on U.S. earnings inequality using two additional decades of data and far greater variation in minimum wages than was available to earlier studies.
+We argue that prior literature suffers from two sources of bias and propose an IV strategy to address both.
+We find that the minimum wage reduces inequality in the lower tail of the wage distribution (the 50/10 wage ratio), but the impacts are typically less than half as large as those reported elsewhere and are almost negligible for males.
+Nevertheless, the estimated effects extend to wage percentiles where the minimum is nominally non-binding, implying spillovers.
+However, we show that spillovers and measurement error (absent spillovers) have similar implications for the effect of the minimum on the shape of the lower tail of the measured wage distribution.
 With available precision, we cannot reject the hypothesis that estimated spillovers to non-binding percentiles are due to reporting artifacts.
 Accepting this null, the implied effect of the minimum wage on the actual wage distribution is smaller than the effect of the minimum wage on the measured wage distribution.

 JEL-codes: J3 J31 J33 J38 (search for similar items in EconPapers)